codetalker7/codetalker7.github.io/README.md

 Welcome to my homepage!
 I am a student at the [Chennai Mathematical Institute](https://www.cmi.ac.in/), a research insitute based in Chennai, India.
 I am a passionate problem solver, and I also love to write code.
 You can find a lot of what I do on this site.

 Broadly speaking, my interests lie in Computer Science.
-I like anything that revolves around algorithms, theoretical machine learning, optimization and programming languages.
+I like anything that revolves around algorithms, theoretical machine learning, optimization and programming languages (check out my [research work](/pages/research)).
 In math, I'm mainly interested in algebra, topology and probability theory.

 In my free time, I love contributing to open source software.
 Check out some of my open source contributions [here](/pages/code).
 I also love speed typing ([this](https://data.typeracer.com/pit/profile?user=code_talker) is my last TypeRacer profile, which I've abandoned.
 I'm currently using [this](https://data.typeracer.com/pit/profile?user=professor_pyg) one).